abbasudo/laravel-purity/index.md

 `GET /api/:pluralApiId?sort[0]=value1&sort[1]=value2` to sort on multiple fields (e.g. on 2 fields)

-The sorting order can be defined with:
+The sorting order can be defined as:
 - `:asc` for ascending order (default order, can be omitted)
 - `:desc` for descending order.